Epwebs

 What is the built-in VPN in Microsoft Edge?

 The built-in VPN in Microsoft Edge is a privacy feature that routes your browser traffic through Microsoft’s privacy-conscious pathways or similar network protections, primarily aimed at quick privacy boosts on public networks and light region-expansion tasks.
+Proton vpn microsoft edge extension: complete guide to install, configure, and use Proton VPN on Microsoft Edge 2026

 Is this the same as a full VPN service?